-11.4 Walls incorporating the systems will adequately limit the risk of interstitial condensation when they are designed and constructed in accordance with this Certificate.

-11.5 The equivalent air layer thickness ( $S_d$ ) and water vapour resistance factor ( $\mu$ ) for the insulations and finishes are as given in Table 7.
+- 11.4 Walls incorporating the system will adequately limit the risk of interstitial condensation when they are designed and constructed in accordance with this Certificate. - 11.5 The equivalent air layer thickness (S_d) and water vapour resistance factor (μ) for the insulation and finishes are as given in Table 7.